 A chest zip opens horizontally across the upper chest.
 These are popular because they offer more back flexibility as well as keep water flushing through the suit during a swim.

 Ideally, a wetsuit should fit like a “second skin.”
 The suit should be snug enough to retain a warm layer of water between the body and the suit without cutting off your circulation.
 It must also be flexible without restricting leg, arm, or body movements.
 The sign of a good fit is when you can easily squat down and freely move your arms, legs, and body without pull, resistance, or restriction.

 The wetsuit should be snug around the neck.
 Rashguards worn under wetsuits help prevent neck rash.

-Each manufactured brand cuts their wetsuits a bit differently.
+Each manufactured brand cuts its wetsuits a bit differently.
 As a result, standard sizes will differ with each brand.
-However, all manufacturers use the same letter key for their sizing charts (XXS, MT / XL, XXL etc.) Know your height and hip, chest/bust, and waist measurements and try on different suits from the various brands before you buy.
+However, all manufacturers use the same letter key for their sizing charts (XXS, MT / XL, XXL, etc.) Know your height and hip, chest/bust, and waist measurements and try on different suits from the various brands before you buy.

 Common Accessories You Might Need

 |Neo Sport Premium Neoprene Men & Women Wetsuit Boots, Shoes with...||Buy on Amazon|

 |BPS 3mm Neoprene Scuba Gloves with Anti Slip Palm - Full Finger Gloves...||Buy on Amazon|